 Moss Terrarium with Miniature Pathways

 Craft tiny pathways with pebbles through your moss landscape.
 It’s a fun way to guide the eye and add a journey-like element to your design.
+You can even tuck a tiny handmade bird nest into the moss for a whimsical touch.

 Layered Soil Terrarium